 What does it cover?
 Once selected, student will be given an annual salary; a benefits package that includes health insurance, life insurance, and retirement; and up to $18,000 per calendar year for tuition, mandatory fees, books and supplies.
 Student will be required to work at an Agency facility during summer breaks and to maintain full-time college status during the school year with a minimum cumulative 3.0/4.0 GPA.
 CIA will pay the cost of transportation between school and the Washington, DC area each summer and provide a housing allowance.

-Selection Criteria: The studentships are awarded on the basis of financial need.
+Selection Criteria: Scholarships are awarded on the basis of financial need.

 Notification: Not Known